-What is a network diagram in project management?
+What is a project schedule network diagram in project management?

-A network diagram is a graphical representation of all the tasks, responsibilities and work-flow for a project.
-It often looks like a chart with a series of boxes and arrows.
-It is used to map out the schedule and work sequence for the project, as well as track its progress through each stage, up to and including completion.
-Since it encompasses every single action and outcome associated with the project, a network diagram also illustrates the scope of the project.
+Most often, a project network diagram is depicted as a chart with a series of boxes and arrows.
+This network diagram tool is used to map out the schedule and work sequence for the project, as well as track its progress through each stage — up to and including completion.
+Because it encompasses the large tasks that need to occur over the project’s duration, a network diagram is also useful in illustrating the scope of the project.

-A network diagram not only allows a project manager to track each element of a project and quickly share its status with others, but since research shows depicting data in a visual way can improve comprehension and enhance retention, a network diagram can also boost performance and productivity, while reducing stress among your team members.
+Research also shows that depicting data in a visual way can improve comprehension and enhance retention — meaning that a network diagram can boost performance and productivity while reducing stress among your team members.

-There are two main types of network diagrams in project management: the arrow diagramming method (ADM), also known as “arrow network” or “activity on arrow”; and the precedence diagramming method (PDM), also known as “node network” or “activity on node.”
+There are two main types of network diagrams in project management: the arrow diagramming method (ADM), also known as “activity network diagram” or “activity on arrow”; and the precedence diagramming method (PDM), also known as “node network” or “activity on node.”

 Arrow diagram method (ADM)